 As “First impression is the last”, so GUI (Graphical User Interface) does matter and creates a lot of difference about how interesting & interactive a user finds your application.
 The importance of decent and attractive GUI can be felt more significantly in smart devices environment where screen size is far smaller as compared to laptop or desktop screen.

-GUI testing can be toughest part especially while testing on smart device.
-You should pay full attention to the GUI while testing on smart devices and surely it is an important task that deserves significant time and resource allocation.
+GUI testing can be the toughest part especially while testing on the smart device.
+You should pay full attention to the GUI while testing on smart devices.
+This is surely a critical task that deserves significant time and resource allocation.

 Practical Tips for Testing GUI on Smart Devices:

-For me, while testing GUI, all the controls are accused.
-I raise questions why they are there on the screen and I try to answer these questions.
+For me, while doing GUI testing, all the controls are accused.
+I raise questions why they are there on the screen and then I try to find an answer for these questions.
 I argue in opposition and favor of the controls one by one and I do all this without discussing with someone else.
-It is the time when I’m wearing multiple hats, Controls are accused and I’m the Prosecutor, I’m the Defense Lawyer and I’m the Judge and during all this process a control must have valid and solid reasons in its favor to be there on screen and consume space.
-I suggest you to try it and it will help you to decide which controls to display on the screen.
+It is the time when I’m wearing multiple hats.
+Controls are accused and I’m the Prosecutor, I’m the Defense Lawyer and I’m the Judge as well.
+During all the process a control must have valid and solid reasons in its favor to be present there on the screen and consume space.
+I suggest you try this method.
+It will definitely help you to decide which controls to display on the screen.

-There also come the situations where you are given an already built GUI to test.
-In such situations also think about the missing controls, the controls that will add value to the screen.
+There also arises the situations where you are given an already built GUI to test.
+In such situations, you need to also think about the missing controls – the controls that will add value to the screen.
 Compare the importance of such missing controls with the ones that currently exist on the screen.
-If you think you need to make a change and add the missing control on the screen, then go ahead.
+If you think that you need to make a change and add the missing control on the screen, then go ahead.

-Once you have decided which controls will be shown on the screen, think thoroughly about size, style and location of the controls on the screen and more important how user will interact with them?
+Once you have decided which controls will be shown on the screen, think thoroughly about size, style and location of the controls on the screen and most important – how the user will interact with them?

 3 important factors to be considered while testing GUI on Smart Devices: